MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-directoryspecification.md

 ---
-Description: 'The CIM\_DirectorySpecification class captures the major directory structure of a software element.
-This class is used to organize the files of a software element into manageable units that can be relocated on a computer system.'
+Description: The CIM\_DirectorySpecification class captures the major directory structure of a software element.
+This class is used to organize the files of a software element into manageable units that can be relocated on a computer system.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'faeab356-e470-477b-97d2-1a19ce1d8d21'
+ms.assetid: faeab356-e470-477b-97d2-1a19ce1d8d21
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_DirectorySpecification class'
+title: CIM\_DirectorySpecification class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_DirectorySpecification class